Anzemo/davidrihtarsic.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 in  poizkusimo  še notes
+> **Pomni**
+> ---
 > kako zgledajo notaes...
 > če je kaj razlike.
-Potem verjetno je tole vse skupaj v isti vrstici kolikor pač gre in mogoče moram narediti tisti p, da gre v novo vrsto<p>
+Potem verjetno je tole vse skupaj v
+> isti vrstici kolikor pač gre in mogoče moram narediti tisti p, da gre v novo vrsto/br
 > in bi to bila nova vrsta.

 ### Markdown